Speaking from the Heart

 • Every day in the United States, over 20 people die while waiting for an organ transplant.

-I offer my services as a facilitator for Zoom group meetings and as a one-on-one counselor for discussions and support sessions.
-I also frequently receive invitations to speak at small and large gatherings, including sermons, panels, and conferences.
+I facilitate Zoom group meetings and provide one-on-one counselling for discussions and support.
+Additionally, I often receive invitations to speak at small and large gatherings, such as sermons, panels, and conferences.

-I do not charge a fee, except for travel expenses to events outside of North Carolina or internationally.
-This is not a business for me; it as a part of my ministry.
+I do not charge a fee, except for travel expenses related to events outside of North Carolina or internationally.
+This is not a business for me; it is part of my ministry.

-My journey has been one of emotional hardship, conviction, and a complete lack of control, ultimately leading me to surrender everything to God while rejoicing in His grace.
-I am grateful to the remarkable doctors, nurses, and other hospital staff who dedicate their talents and hard work to helping those in need.
+My journey has been filled with emotional hardships, strong convictions, and a sense of losing control.
+Ultimately, this led me to surrender everything to God while finding joy in His grace.
+I am grateful to the remarkable doctors, nurses, and hospital staff who dedicate their talents and hard work to helping me and all those in need..

 Meet Brian Carden.